What are the top 10 Health benefits of Chia Seeds?

 Powerful antioxidants, vitamins and minerals are found in abundance in chia seeds.
 These vitamins and minerals contribute to numerous essential health advantages.

-According to Healthline, Chia seeds provide almost 10 grams of fibre in two teaspoons which amounts to about 35% fibre by weight.
+One ounce (28–30 g) of chia seeds provides approximately 9–10 g of dietary fibre, according to USDA data.
 Weight loss has been correlated with fibre-rich diets.
 A 2015 study found that consuming 30 grams of fibre per day could help you lose weight.

 Daily use of one ounce of chia seeds can support your weight loss goals.
 Chia seeds include 10 grams of fibre in an ounce.